apurvabanka/Forcaster/README.md

 ## Folder Structure

 - All the reports are present in the `Report` folder.
 Every file is following the naming convension <First_name>_<Last_name>_<Phase_number>.pdf
+- forecaster-analytics
+    - This folder contains all the data cleaning, EDA, hypothesis and Modeling code in the IPYNB file.
     - There are folders named for each individual.
 The folders follow the naming convension <First_name>.
-All the codes are inside the folder.
+    - All the codes are inside the folder.
+- `forecaster_app`
+    - This folder contians the front-end code for the application.
+    - The code base used is Flutter.
+    - The use case for the hypothesis are included in the UI.
+You need to navigate to the Analytics Tab.
+- `forecaster_backend`
+    - This folder contians the back-end code for the application.
+    - The code base used is Django.
+    - The code contains the Dataset, Models and API for the hypothesis.

 # Questions for Apurva Banka